ruankie/pydata23-synth-data/slides/main-slides.md

 ## 💃 Demo

-- In this talk, I'll show you how you can create synthetic data
+- In this demo, I'll show you how you can create synthetic data
 - Using a Python package called Faker
 - And how to use Flyway to load the synthetic data into a Postgres database for repeatable deployments

+---

+## 💵 Our scenario

+- Let's pretend we just started a new e-commerce website
+- We have an idea of what kind of data we'll have for
+  - Customers
+  - Products
+  - Transactions

+---

+## 📚 The data problem

+- Now we want to start building different data pipelines and visualisations to see how well our business is doing
+- We want our systems to work as soon as we get customers
+- But we don't have data yet

 ---

 ## What are the benefits and challenges of using synthetic data for testing data pipelines?